microsoft/vstest-docs/RFCs/0014-Telemetry-Design.md

-# 0012 Telemetry Design
+# 0014 Telemetry Design

 ## Summary
 This note details the Telemetry design for the Test Platform.

 ## Motivation
-We need Telemetry to collect usage information of our tools to make business descisions as well as for improving our features.
-It helps us to prioritize our work items in a more efficient way.
+Telemetry will help us make the test experience better.

 ## Events to be gathered
 1. Discover Tests